When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 before.

-So I'm saying, OK, Lord, I've
+So I think, OK, Lord, I've got

-got some skills I'm going to
+some skills I'm going to take in

-take in here, but I never did
+here, but I never did this job,

-This didn't do this job before
+didn't do this job before

 actually formally.